rancho la puerta

 Founder Deborah Szekely and Chef Jesus Gonzales like to give food a quick last touch as it is served.
 It might be as simple as a quick sauté of leeks, corn and peppers for this corn soup, a drizzle of extra-virgin olive oil over tomatoes and basil or a dash of fennel powder on grilled fish.
 That last touch always lifts each fish a notch, adding freshness and flavor, a hint of texture or temperature contrast and eye appeal.

-Top Ten Sexiest Spas By Susie Ellis, SpaFinder Insider Well, there are lists of sexiest bathrooms, beaches and hotels, so why not sexiest spas?
+Well, there are lists of sexiest bathrooms, beaches and hotels, so why not sexiest spas?
 I decided to ask my editor friends and a few spa experts around the world which spas they thought were the sexiest.
-Then we selected the spas with the most votes […]
+Then we selected the spas with the most votes to give you the top ten.
+By the way […]

 That Famous Spa in Switzerland, Clinique La Prairie and the Product Line, La Prairie – Sorting it All Out